 “Combatting terror must never be used as an excuse for trampling on people’s human rights.
 We need to firmly ground all counter-terrorism policies and initiatives within human rights.
 Because when we protect human rights, we are in fact tackling many of the root causes of terrorism.”
 UN Secretary-General António Guterres, 25 January 2023

 From 28 August – 1 September 2023, the T.M.C.
-Asser Instituut and the International Centre for Counter-Terrorism will host the thirteenth Advanced summer programme on terrorism, counter-terrorism and the rule of law.
+Asser Instituut and the International Centre for Counter-Terrorism (ICCT) will host the 13th Advanced summer programme on terrorism, counter-terrorism and the rule of law.
 In this thought-provoking summer training programme you will focus on the international and domestic legal aspects of countering terrorism and violent extremism, in inspiring and interactive classes by leading academics and practitioners in the field.

-The threat of far-right political terrorism has been steadily rising and far-right terrorist groups now account for 30 per cent of all fatalities in the period from 2007-2021 (Global Terrorism Index 2022).
+The threat of far-right political terrorism has been steadily rising and far-right terrorist groups now account for thirty per cent of all fatalities in the period from 2007-2021 (Global Terrorism Index 2022).
 The war in Ukraine has triggered a further increase in traditional and cyber terrorism and has led to a further conflation of terrorism and armed conflict.